GaoRy-127/NewtonRaph/README.md

 ## Others..
  * I made this code to do my college assignment.
-   After making this, I compare to codes that uploaded at Matwork homepage.
+   After making this, I compare mine with [the codes](https://kr.mathworks.com/matlabcentral/fileexchange/68885-the-newton-raphson-method) that uploaded at Mathworks homepage.
-   And then, I though,
+   And then, I thought,
    > _"oh shit, my code is more **user friendly** than uploaded codes."_
    >
    > **(Actually, it's not.
 Just my opinion)**

-  * I am just hoping that my code can help other undergraduate students.
+  * I am hoping that my code can help other undergraduate students' assignments